Rosie the Riveters honored for service in WWII

 "I worked in Savannah, Georgia building Liberty ships, and I learned to become a welder when I was just 16," Tucker says.
 "It was all top secret.
 Loose lips will sink ships."

-She says they worked ten-hour days, at least six days a week.
+She says they worked 10-hour days, at least six days a week.

 Tucker was one of an estimated 5 million civilian women who worked in the defense industry and elsewhere while men were fighting overseas.